 BOOGEY LIGHTS® SCHOLARSHIP CONTEST

-We offer three scholarship essay contests per year: Winter/Spring, Summer/Fall and a Holiday essay contest.
+We offer two scholarship essay contests per year: Spring and a Christmas Holiday essay contest.
 Each contest winner is posted on our website here and promoted on our social media pages.
 Our scholarship contest is open to all fields of study for students who are at least 18 years of age or older and have been accepted to an accredited post secondary undergraduate program or college located in the United States for the specified school year.
 The program can be a two or four year vocational, college or university.
 Financial need is not a consideration for this scholarship.
 The best overall submission as judged by the BOOGEY LIGHTS® team will be awarded a $750 scholarship.
 This is not a loan.
 This is a FREE scholarship.
 There is NO FEE and no purchase requirement.
 There are of course some rules with terms and conditions so please make sure you review them first.

 With September 2, 2019 being Labor Day-- the unofficial end of summer and "back to school" time for many colleges- our theme for this essay contest is higher education.
 More specifically, is a traditional four year college degree worth the time and cost?
 If so, why?
 If not, what alternatives should one consider and why?

 Entry Deadline: September 4, 2019

 Theme: Is a traditional four year college degree worth the time and cost?
 If so, why?
 If not, what alternatives should one consider and why?

 Winner will be announced by October 1, 2019.